MelvinQM/IOT-Personal/docs/uxd/concept_design.md

     - **Relevant**: Comfort is important for user satisfaction and prolonged playtime.
     - **Time-bound**: Comfort assessments will be conducted within the initial 10 weeks of development.

-4. Bluetooth Connection Stability
+4. WiFi Connection Stability
     - **Specific**: The controller must maintain a stable Bluetooth connection to the display.
     - **Measurable**: The connection must not drop within a 10-meter range during continuous gameplay for at least 95% of the time.
     - **Achievable**: Testing in various environments to ensure reliability.
-    - **Relevant**: A stable bluetooth connection is essential for a smooth gaming experience.
+    - **Relevant**: A stable connection is essential for a smooth gaming experience.
     - **Time-bound**: Connection stability testing should be completed by the end of the development within 10 weeks.